DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0/objects/trainee.html.md

         string
       </p>
       <p class="govuk-body">
-        When the reason for withdrawal is 'safeguarding_concern', this field provides additional context. (read-only)
+        When the reason for withdrawal is 'safeguarding_concerns', this field provides additional context. (read-only)
       </p>
     </dd>
   </div>